-Do you open up your Christmas decorations every year only to notice that they're a big, jumbled mess of tangled cords and broken baubles?
+Do you open up your Christmas ornaments every year only to notice that they're a big, jumbled mess of tangled cords and broken baubles?
 You're not alone.
 We, too, have spent hours untangling lights and picking broken glass out of the carpet.
 The culprit?
 Laziness.
 Each year, after we've spent countless hours meticulously picking a tree, bringing it home, and decorating it to the sounds of Michael Bublé's Christmas album, we get to enjoy our picture-perfect setup.
 But once the time comes to wrap it up and throw it out, we drag our feet and haphazardly throw baubles in a box along with lights and garlands, with the attitude of someone ripping off the longest Band-Aid in the world.

 There's no need to store excess decorations.
 "Before you pack up your holiday décor this season, make sure to toss any chipped ornaments and broken or damaged strings of lights to save yourself a headache next year," recommends Gill.
 "This is a great opportunity to clear out and donate any items you don't really use or love.
 Remember—it's your home, so you should fill it only with things you truly enjoy."

 One way to limit the decorations you need to store each year is to adorn your house with fresh greenery instead.
-"Limit what you need to store and opt for décor elements that are both minimal and sustainable," suggests the professional organizer.
+"Limit what you need to store, and opt for décor elements that are both minimal and sustainable," suggests the professional organizer.
 "Popcorn chains, cranberry garlands, gingerbread star ornaments, and simple white candles look festive and beautiful.
-Natural accents, like bunches of fragrant eucalyptus and pine, paired with seasonal flowers add a lovely touch and you can compost them after the New Year."
+Natural accents like bunches of fragrant eucalyptus and pine paired with seasonal flowers add a lovely touch, and you can compost them after the New Year."

 Divide Tabletop and Tree Décor